vivaxgen/MicroHaps/README.md

 ```
 ls *_R1.fastq.gz | sed 's/.fastq.gz//' | sed 's/_R1$//' | (echo "sample" && cat -) | sed 's/ \+/,/g' > sample_file.csv
 ```
 Run the pipeline using the sample_file.csv as the INDEX_FILE.
 You can store the index file elsewhere but the FASTQ files should be located in the directory where you run the pipeline.
+Remember to create a separate copy of your raw FASTQ files elsewhere.

+DO NOT RUN WITHOUT MAKING A BACKUP COPY OF YOUR RAW FASTQ FILES STORED ELSEWHERE.
 ```
 usage: microhap_pipeline_beta.py [-h] --index-file INDEX_FILE --ref REF --bed BED [--trim]
                                  [--trim-qv TRIM_QV] --output_file OUTPUT_FILE --pattern_fw